frontendbcn/mis-recursos/README.md

 * [Codepen ](https://codepen.io/) - Codepen has become an essential tool for me to quickly test out some ideas or do some tests.

-## PLANNING, TESTING, OPTIMIZATION AND DEPLOYMENT

-* [Periodic Table of Web Design Process](https://www.newdesigngroup.ca/website-design/web-design-process-infographic/) Great overview of the web design process: from project brief to launching the final version.
-* [HTML Validator by W3C](https://validator.w3.org/) -Check if your HTML markup is valid and contains no errors.
-Official W3C tool.
-* [CSS Validator by W3C ](https://jigsaw.w3.org/css-validator/) - Check if your CSS code is valid and contains no errors.
-Official W3C tool.

 ## CSS RESOURCES